 Marc Grasso, M.D. has served as our Chief Financial Officer and Chief Business Officer since August 2018.
 Prior to joining us, he served as Managing Director at Stifel Financial Corp., an investment bank and financial services company, from March 2013 to July 2018, where he was responsible for building and managing Stifel's west coast life sciences and biotechnology investment banking business.
 From June 2010 to February 2013, Dr. Grasso was Managing Director of Investment Banking in the Global Healthcare Group at UBS Group AG, focused on the biotechnology sector, and from May 2008 to June 2010 he was Managing Director of Investment Banking at Leerink Swann LLC ("Leerink"), a specialist investment bank focused on the healthcare sector, where he was instrumental in the west coast expansion of their franchise.
-Dr. Grasso joined Leerink from Morgan Stanley, where he served as an Executive Director of Investment Banking in the Global Healthcare Group.
-Prior to joining Morgan Stanley, he was Vice President of Investment Banking in the Global Healthcare Group.
-Prior to joining Morgan Stanley, he was Vice President of Investment Banking in the Global Healthcare Group of Credit Suisse First Boston.
+Dr. Grasso joined Leerink from Morgan Stanley, where he served as an Executive Director of Investment Banking in the Global Healthcare Group of Credit Suisse First Boston.
 He began his career in investment banking at Deutsche Banc Alex.
 Brown Inc. Dr. Grasso received his M.D. from The Johns Hopkins University School of Medicine, where he also performed research in molecular oncology.
 He obtained an A.B. in molecular biology with honors from Princeton University.